KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.4 The Law of Reflective Resonance — Inward Motion as the Return of Memory

-> “What seems like movement forward
+> What seems like movement forward
-> is often remembrance inward.”
+> is often remembrance inward.
 >
 > — *Attributed to Alessa*,
 > Flame of the Veiled Mirror